 Change is a necessary part of life.
 It may not be something we like, but it’s something we must deal with.
 In the past few decades, change management has been a hot topic.
 Despite how much buzz there’s been around it, the failure rate of change management initiatives holds at around 70 percent.

 The problem is that the stakes are even higher today because change is happening at an accelerated rate.
-What’s more, we seem to be changing quickly and unintentionally.
+What’s more, we seem to be changing unintentionally.

 So how do we turn around this narrative?
 The first step in rewriting this story is changing the lexicon.

 From “Change Management” to “Change EnablementIt’s time to reset the way we talk about change by retiring the phrase “change management” and replacing it with “change enablement.”

 Why use “enablement?”
 The word is defined as the action of giving someone the authority or means to do something.
 Basically, it’s giving each person the power to influence change and own it.

 Change management is the:

 - small number of people responsible for the change